kumahq/kuma-website/docs/docs/1.7.x/explore/observability.md

         - /var/run/kuma-prometheus-sd/kuma.file_sd.json
     ```

-If you have a [TrafficMetrics policy](../policies/traffic-metrics.md) for your mesh, check the Targets page in the Prometheus dashboard.
+If you have [traffic metrics](../policies/traffic-metrics.md) enabled for your mesh, check the Targets page in the Prometheus dashboard.
 You should see a list of data plane proxies from your mesh.
 For example:

 <center>